 STP is a key part of the ATO’s plan to digitise and streamline income, wage and super reporting.
 It also allows employers and employees to streamline tax reporting processes and obtain a greater visibility of employees’ super, unpaid or late payments.

-What does STP mean?
+What does Single Touch Payroll mean?

 STP does not change how and when employers pay their employees, it only affects how employers report those payments.
 Instead of lodging payroll information to the ATO via paper or manual submission once a year in July, STP allows employers to send payroll information to the ATO every time they pay their employees via their STP compatible payroll software.
 Pay runs and Payroll compliance are now combined into one procedure.

 The digitisation of income, payment, tax and super reporting has centralised data and made it more accessible for all relevant parties.
 STP has rendered employee payment summaries unnecessary.
 The ATO’s reports serve as employees’ payment summaries and are available to them.

 Adhering to the new STP requirements means employers must submit an ATO compliant report each payday.

 For businesses who use online payroll software, this should be easy – these employers will just need to ensure that their platform produces reports in the correct format, or otherwise convert them.

 Desktop payroll software users will need to upload their reports and ensure the format is compliant with ATO requirements – or otherwise find a service that can do so.

 Spreadsheets/manual payroll reports will need to be converted into the correct format as a document and then uploaded.